danintexas/AutomationFramework/README.md

 - `ShouldNotBe`: Method is the same as `ShouldBe` but ensures the values are not the same.

-- `StripEndingUrl`: Custom method for RumbleOn that strips all characters after the last `/` in a string.
-This is was made to strip the ending of a URL for RumbleOn Classifieds project.
+- `StripEndingUrl`: Method that strips all characters after the last `/` in a string.

 - `UseBrowser`: Method that tells Selenium what browser to run.
 Currently supports: `chrome` - `firefox` - `edge`
   - Your first test will `ALWAYS` start with this.